 Women in Technology (WiT) is one of Australia’s biggest communities that support women in across all fields of science and technology.
 As a not-for-profit organisation, we exist solely to create opportunities for our members and provide a dynamic platform to empower women from all disciplines to unlock their career potential.

 For more than two decades we have helped women find the inspiration and support they need to achieve their aspirations and, in doing so, we are helping our community take full advantage of the outstanding talent, energy and capacity they bring to our emerging digital economy.

 WiT fills an important niche in the professional support resources available to women, helping to nurture, guide and support them during their whole career.
 We were the first organisation to bring women from all disciplines, all ages and all career levels together in a single, inclusive group.

 Today, our community network brings together women and the champions of change who support them.
-Our community includes more than 8,000 corporate and individual members, affiliates, and over 25,000 online supporters – and our numbers continue to grow.
+Our community includes more than 11,000 corporate and individual members, affiliates & email subscribers, as well as more than 50,000 supporters via LinkedIn & social media – and our numbers continue to grow.

 In recent years, there has been substantial investment in schools and universities to encourage and equip young women and girls to pursue careers in STEM.
 WiT builds on these pathways offering enrichment programs and support for women as they start their careers, as well as women facing the unique challenges of returning to work, those in middle levels wishing to advance and senior women taking on high level leadership responsibilities.